gabidiac11/programare-avansata/PA_2/README.md

                 new SourceType[] {SourceType.FACTORY, SourceType.WAREHOUSE, SourceType.WAREHOUSE}
         );
 ```
-   The problem method that solves the problem is called in the constructor.
-This method create instances of a private inner class named ResultLine.
-This inner class stores data about a transportation: units, cost, signature of a source (S1, S2 etc.), signature of a destination (D1, D2, etc.).
-It helps the toString method of Problem class to print the results.
+   The method that solves the actual problem is called in the constructor.
+This method creates instances of a private inner class named ResultLine.
+This inner class stores data about a transportation: units, cost, signature of the source (S1, S2 etc.), signature of the destination (D1, D2, etc.).
+It helps the Problem.toString method to print the results.
 The class implements `java.lang.Comparable` which make its instances comparable by source name and can be sorted usign `java.util.Arrays.sort()`.
-ResultLine.toString()
+ResultLine.toString :
 ```java
         @Override
         public String toString() {